-This alarm test should be performed when changing patient, if the ventilator's function needs to be checked for any other reason, or at least every 12 months.
+This alarm test should be performed every 24th month or if the ventilator's function needs to be checked for any other reason.

 The alarm test should be included in the regular inspections during maintenance.

 To perform the alarm test, follow the instructions below: